nygctech/INLAomics/README.md

 # INLAomics

 Spatial generalized linear mixed models (GMMM) methods for multiomic analysis using Integrated Nested Laplace Approximations (INLA).
+Biorxiv preprint [`INLAomics for Scalable and Interpretable Spatial Multiomic Data Integration`](https://www.biorxiv.org/content/10.1101/2025.05.02.651831v1.abstract).

 # Models
 All models are implemented using the R-package [`INLA`](https://www.r-inla.org/) using the `inla.rgeneric.define()` method.
 The relevant scripts are under `./INLA/`

+## Versions
+All analysis in manuscript is carried out in `R` V. 4.3.1 with packages `R-INLA` V. 23.12.17 and `R-stan` V. 2.26.23 (`Stan` V. 2.26.1).

 ## Single assay
 Gaussian Markov Random Fields (GMRF) as defined in [1] are considered